xandermunc/piano/Imitative Counterpoint/Op.1/Imitative_Counterpoint_G-Minor_Op-1.md

 ## Notes

-In measure one I let the repetition of the three thirds pass as the first third is major and the following two are minor.
+In measure one I let the repetition of the three thirds pass as valid, as the first third is major and the following two are minor.
 In a Harmonic Minor context passing through alternating thirds in succession feels fitting.
 However, In most other contexts I would avoid more than two thirds in a row.

+Also in measure one I resolve the jump down to the root by a jump up a minor third.
+This would be avoidable if not for it outlining the chord's triad.
+In most cases I would resolve a leap of a fifth with stepwise motion in the opposite direction.
+I use the same chord outline in measure two and three.
+And in measure four I jump downward a second time following the leap from the fifth to land on the Bb, the same note on the same beat as in the other G minor measures, to outline the chord change.
+The repetition of this rule break lends it credibility as a musical decision.

 ![file](Imitative_Counterpoint_G-Minor_Op-1_White.png)